envato-archive/guide/README.md

 # Guide gem
-Document your entire Rails application, not just its styles.
+Document your entire Design System, not just your UI styles.

 ## Development Status [![Build status](https://badge.buildkite.com/277fd82c44a19eb19ac9a25a71df482cb7711c63ddf9bca3d3.svg)](https://buildkite.com/envato-marketplaces/guide)
 Guide is extracted from production code in use at Envato.
 However, it is undergoing early development, and APIs and features are almost certain to be in flux.